RickStrahl/BlogPosts/2018-07/Re-assembling-the-Web-with-Web-Assembly-and-Blazor/WebAssemblyAndBlazor_Blog.md

 I obviously haven't built anything of substance, but building small components and support classes is quick and easy using standard .NET IDE tooling.
 No need for a CLI to provide you with templated output - just create files and go.
 It all feels so much easier and more natural than the JavaScript complexity that I've been dealing with in the last few years.

+### Web Infrastructure - Can you get away from it?
+In the commments a number of people (especially the [first comment from Muhammed](https://weblog.west-wind.com/posts/2018/Jul/31/Web-Assembly-and-Blazor-Reassembling-the-Web#880383)) raised the valid point that you can't easily get away from the Web support infrastructure that is entirely built on NPM tooling.

+Even if you can get away from coding in JavaScript with Blazor and you can use C# and Razor you want to use, you still end up having to run much of the support tooling using NPM and the rest of the build infrastructure.
+If you need Sass, CSS and HTML compression, PWA support and so many other tools that are available you still end up depending on NPM and likely a massive pile of support packages.

+It's very unlikely that Microsoft can or would replace that part of the Web which makes up a lot of the client side development pain.

 ### Build without Fear
-The build process feels much simpler and more robust.
+That said, the build process feels much simpler and more robust.
 I've really struggled with JavaScript's build systems primarily because there's so much shit getting loaded that I have no control over and no idea what it even does.
 With Blazor there are a handful of system dependencies at runtime and a standard SDK to build my project - nothing else.
 I don't have to worry about 100's of thousands of NPM dependencies or 100+ megs of support files per project and a aberrant version breaking the entire build.
 Runtime size of the .NET code isn't small but compared to most other major frameworks it's not overly huge either.
 And this is of course before any sort of optimization process or AOT compilation has been applied by Blazor in its current experimental stage.

 ### Integration
 But perhaps the biggest kicker for me is the fact that I can actually reuse most of my existing support code I've built in .NET and import it via .NET Standard 2.0 assemblies and NuGet packages.
 That opens up a huge feature set of support functionality that doesn't have to be reinvented.
 And I can use my own utility libraries as is or perhaps create new versions that drop dependencies for those things that are irrelevant in Web Assembly.